ThreatConnect-Inc/threatconnect-developer-docs/docs/python/victims/victim_assets/crud/update.rst

         # retrieve the assets from ThreatConnect
         victim.load_assets()

-        # iterate through the victim's assets
+        # iterate through the Victim's assets
         for asset in victim.assets:
             # if the asset is an email address asset, update it
             if asset.type == "EmailAddress":
-                # create a new victim asset object
+                # create a new Victim asset object
                 new_asset = VictimAssetObject(ResourceType.VICTIM_EMAIL_ADDRESSES)
                 new_asset.set_address('victim2@example.com')
                 new_asset.set_address_type('Personal')